 11 EBR Use antipsychotics to treat psychotic symptoms in pregnant women.
-Conditional xxxiv CBR Use caution when prescribing metabolic-inducing antipsychotics to pregnant women, du increased risk of gestational diabetes. ue to the хххv CBR If women commence or continue metabolic-inducing antipsychotic treatment during pregnancy, consider earlier screening and monitoring for gestational diabetes. хххvi CBR If considering use of clozapine in pregnant women, seek specialist psychiatric consultation on. ff PP Use clozapine with caution in women who are breastfeeding and monitor the infant's white blood cell count weekly for the first 6 months of life Anticonv ulsants gg РР Given their teratogenicity, only consider prescribing anticonvulsants (especially valproat child-bearing age if other options are ineffective or not tolerated and effective contrace place. hh PP Once the decision to conceive is made, if the woman is on valproate wean her off this or while adding in high-dose folic acid (5 mg/day) which should continue for the first trime 12 EBR Do not prescribe sodium valproate to pregnant women.
-Strong xxxvii CBR Use great caution in prescribing anticonvulsants as mood stabilisers for pregnant women and seek specialist psychiatric consultation when doing so. хххііі CBR If prescribing lamotrigine to a woman who is breastfeeding, arrange close monitoring of the infant and specialist neonatologist consultation where possible.
-Lithium specialist neonatologist consultation where possible.
-Lithium xxxix CBR specialist neonatologist consultation where possible.
-If lithium is prescribed to pregnant women, ensure that maternal blood levels are closed and that there is specialist psychiatric consultation. y monitored CBR PP If lithium is prescribed to pregnant women, ensure that maternal blood levels are closel хххіх If lithium is prescribed to pregnant women, ensure that maternal blood levels are closed and that there is specialist psychiatric consultation.
-If lithium is prescribed to a pregnant woman, monitor lithium levels carefully and adjust ij PP Provide trauma-informed care for women with borderline personality disorder. kk PP Specific support for health professionals in dealing with challenging behaviours associated with borderline personality disorder should be prioritised.
-II РР Advise women with borderline personality disorder who are planning a pregnancy, of the additional challenges of parenting associated with their emotional dysregulation, and the importance of ongoing support during and after pregnancy. xli CBR Where possible and appropriate, provide women with borderline personality disorder with structured psychological therapies that are specifically designed for this condition and conducted by adequately trained and supervised health professionals. mm PP Encourage pregnant or postnatal women with borderline personality disorder to undertake mindfulness and/or relaxation training to assist in managing their emotional dysregulation. xlii CBR As far as possible, do not use pharmacological treatments as the primary therapy for borderline personality disorder, especially in pregnant women. nn PP Consider pharmacological treatment for comorbidities in women with borderline personality disorder.
+Conditional xxxiii CBR Use caution when prescribing antipsychotics with metabolic effects to pregnant women, due to the increased of gestational diabetes. risk xxxiv CBR If women commence or continue use of antipsychotics with metabolic effects during pregnancy, consider earlies screening and monitoring for gestational diabetes. er xxxv CBR If considering use of clozapine in pregnant women, seek specialist psychiatric consultation. hh PP Seek specialist psychiatric consultation if considering use of clozapine in women who are breastfeeding and me the infant's white blood cell count weekly for the first 6 months of life. onitor ii PP Given their teratogenicity, only consider prescribing anticonvulsants (especially valproate) to women of child-bit other options are ineffective or not tolerated and effective contraception is in place. earing age jj PP Once the decision to conceive is made, if the woman is on valproate wean her off this over 2-4 weeks, while achigh-dose folic acid (5 mg/day) which should continue for the first trimester. dding in 12 EBR Do not prescribe sodium valproate to pregnant women.
+Strong xxxvi CBR Use great caution in prescribing anticonvulsants as mood stabilisers for pregnant women and seek specialist properties to consultation when doing so. esychiatric xxxvii CBR If prescribing lamotrigine to a woman who is breastfeeding, arrange close monitoring of the infant and specialis neonatologist consultation where possible. t xxxviii CBR If lithium is prescribed to pregnant women, ensure that maternal blood levels are closely monitored and that there is specialist psychiatric consultation. kk PP If lithium is prescribed to a pregnant woman, monitor lithium levels carefully and adjust individual dose prior to and after delivery. xxxix CBR Where possible, avoid the use of lithium in women who are breastfeeding.